schmitech/markdown-renderer/README.md

 ### React setup

 In React applications (Vite, CRA, Next.js, etc.) simply import the component.
-The library ships its base `.markdown-content` styles automatically.
-If you prefer to manage styles yourself, you can also import them explicitly with `import '@schmitech/markdown-renderer/styles';`.
+The library injects its base `.markdown-content` styles automatically when it first loads.
+If your setup performs server-side rendering or you need manual control, you can call the exported `ensureStylesInjected()` helper explicitly.
+Consumers who prefer to handle CSS separately can still import `import '@schmitech/markdown-renderer/styles';`.

 ### Basic Usage